Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction: Computation of AIR for the fiber-optic channel

 The theory behind SDBP is based on factor graphs and message passing, and is derived and explained in detail in \cite{Irukulapati2014TCOM}, while improved versions of SDBP are found in \cite{Irukulapati2014ECOC, Wymeersch2015SPAWC,Irukulapati2015JLT}.
 A short summary of SDBP is provided here for completeness.
 SDBP compensates not only for linear and nonlinear effects existing in the fiber but also accounts for the noise from the amplifiers.
-The main idea of SDBP is to represent the uncertainty present in the unobserved signals at each stage of the FOC.
+The main idea of SDBP is to {statistically (i.e., in the form of a distribution) describe the uncertainty present in the unobserved signals at each stage of the fiber-optic channel.
 These unobserved signals are signals after each of the linear and nonlinear blocks of the split-step Fourier method (SSFM) and also the signals after the amplifiers.
-Uncertainty is captured through a collection of $\varNumPart$ waveforms, which represents a distribution.
-These $\varNumPart$ waveforms are passed through the inverse of each of the blocks of the FOC, starting from the received signal $\vecy$.
-SDBP can thus be viewed as an algorithm that takes an input $\vecy \in \mathbb C^{\lenY}$ and returns a vector of $\varNumPart$ outputs, where each of these $\varNumPart$ outputs is in $\mathbb C^{\lenY}$, and describes the knowledge the receiver has regarding the variable $\vecs$ in Fig.~\ref{figDiffAuxChanlSDBP}.
-To account for the effect of pulse shaping, two different approaches, SBS-SDBP and GMP-SDBP, are proposed in \cite{Irukulapati2014TCOM} and \cite{Wymeersch2015SPAWC}, respectively, and are explained briefly below.
+For the fiber-optic channel, since closed-form expressions of the distributions are not possible to derive, except for some specific scenarios, we represent distributions with a list of $\varNumPart$ particles.\footnote{{{A list of particles $\mathbf{x}^{(1)},\ \mathbf{x}^{(2)},\,\ldots,\mathbf{x}^{(\varNumPart)}$, denoted by $\{\mathbf{x}^{(n)}\}_{n=1}^{\varNumPart}$, forms a particle representation of a distribution $p(\mathbf{x})$ when $p(\mathbf{x})\approx 1/{\varNumPart} \sum_{n=1}^{\varNumPart}\delta(\mathbf{x}-\mathbf{x}^{(n)})$ \cite{Irukulapati2015JLT}. {We have taken uniform sampling of these particles to form a distribution.
+There exist other approaches such as nonuniform quantization \cite{Lin2015} to estimate the PDFs. }}}} Each of these $\varNumPart$ particles is a waveform }{{ of size $J$ samples, where $J / K \approx 4 $, assuming waveforms are represented by $4$ samples per symbol. } {Starting from the received signal $\vecy$, these $\varNumPart$ particles are passed through the inverse of each of the blocks of the fiber-optic channel, all the way to the transmitted signal $\vecs$.} {At each inverse amplification stage, a particle representation of the injected amplified spontaneous emission (ASE) noise is also required.
+This is obtained by drawing a random vector $\mathbf{w}$ comprising $N \times JN_{p}$ independent, identically distributed, and circularly symmetric complex Gaussian random variables, collecting the required $N_{p}$ particle representations, each of size $J$, for each of the $N$ amplifiers.} SDBP can thus be viewed as an algorithm that takes an input $\vecy \in \mathbb C^{\lenY}$ and returns {$\varNumPart$ particles}, where each of these $\varNumPart$ {particles} is in $\mathbb C^{\lenY}$, and describes the knowledge the receiver has regarding the variable $\vecs$ in Fig.~\ref{figDiffAuxChanlSDBP}. {The algorithm is stochastic, as its result depends on the realization $\mathbf{w}$ used to compute the particles.
+This dependence, whose impact can be made negligible by increasing $N_{p}$, will be omitted in the following.
+However, we will shortly come back to it at the end of this section, showing that it affects only the tightness of the computed lower bounds and not their validity.} To account for the effect of pulse shaping, two different approaches, SBS-SDBP and GMP-SDBP, are proposed in \cite{Irukulapati2014TCOM} and \cite{Wymeersch2015SPAWC}, respectively, and are explained briefly below.